Last updated on 2026-02-02

-The Welding Techniques Ontario College Certificate program at Conestoga College is designed to equip students with essential skills for a career in welding and metal fabrication.
-This program is tailored to meet the growing demand for skilled trade workers in Canada.
-Students will engage in both theoretical and practical learning, covering the foundational aspects of welding and metal fabrication.
-Upon successful completion, students will be prepared to challenge provincial exemption exams for Level 1 of the in-school training, providing a significant advantage for those pursuing an apprenticeship in the field.
+The Welding Techniques Ontario College Certificate program at Conestoga College is designed to meet the growing demand for skilled trade workers in Canada.
+This 30-week program provides students with the theoretical and practical skills necessary to excel in the welding and metal fabrication industries.
+Students will learn various welding techniques and processes, preparing them for a successful career as a welder or metal fabricator.
+Graduates will also have the opportunity to challenge provincial exemption exams for Level 1 of the in-school training, giving them a head start into an apprenticeship.

 - Delivery Mode: Hybrid